dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 * Note: The about command will require you to include bit `0x2` in `Misc -> Security -> ExposeSensitiveData`, recommended values for ExposeSensitiveData is `0x6` which includes bits `0x2` and `0x4`.

+* Note 2: Beta 10+ will now kernel panic with SecureBootModel, to avoid this please set `Misc -> Secuirty -> SecureBootModel` to `Disabled`

 #### AMD Note

 **Reminder for AMD Users**: Don't forget to update your kernel patches with those provided by AMD OS X, otherwise you'll be unable to boot Big Sur: